Slowly, baseball rolls out pitch clock in spring training

 Since taking over as commissioner, Rob Manfred has made speeding up games one of his primary goals.
 Last year, the average length of a nine-inning game fell to 3 hours — five minutes shorter than the previous season, but still 36 minutes longer than a typical game in 1976.

-After pushing for an agreement with the players last season, baseball management decided on its own to experiment with pitch clocks during spring training this year.
-They have the right to implement them for the regular season but would prefer to reach an agreement with the union.
+After pushing for an agreement with players last season, baseball management decided on its own to experiment with pitch clocks during spring training this year.
+Owners have the right to implement them for the regular season but would prefer to reach an agreement with the union.

+“I don’t think there’s negotiation here.
+As players, it just shouldn’t be in the game.
+Having a pitch clock, if you have ball-strike implications, that’s messing with the fabric of the game.
+There’s no clock in baseball and there’s no clock in baseball for a reason,” said Washington Nationals ace Max Scherzer, a newly elected member of the Major League Baseball Players Association’s executive board.

 Los Angeles Dodgers veteran Rich Hill threw seven pitches in the first inning and retired the Chicago White Sox in order.